AmreenAhmed/TrendTide/README.md

 ## 👥 Why I Built This

-Social platforms today focus too much on **algorithms and passive scrolling**.
+Social platforms today focus too much on **algorithms and passive scrolling** where users attract alot of products and shop from the post Interaction.
 I wanted to flip that — to design a space that supports:
 - Deep conversations
 - Real-time updates
 - Community-driven interaction
+- Reward System which offers discounts for Users who Shop Through Social Media

 **User Research Highlights:**
-- ✅ 75% prefer discussion over scrolling
+- 75% prefer discussion over scrolling
-- ✅ 65% want real-time, trend-based features
+- 65% want real-time, trend-based features
-- ❌ Most dislike lack of control, algorithmic feeds, and shallow content
+- Most dislike lack of control, algorithmic feeds, and shallow content
+- alot of Users are Shopping from Social Media through Posts,Reels etc, where don't have any discounts

 ---